ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

     }
 }
 ```
-Also, we update the method numberOfRowsInSection.
-The code makes sure that the number of rows matches the number of elements as contained in the fishJson array.
+Also, we update the method `numberOfRowsInSection`.
+The code makes sure that the number of rows matches the number of elements as contained in the `fishJson` array.
 ```objectivec
 - (NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section {
 #warning Incomplete method implementation.